tmobile/magentaA11y/_checklist-native/checkbox.md

 ### Announcement examples
 - Appending checkbox to label:
 - "Label checkbox, checked, button"
-- "Label checkbox, not checked, button"  (not checked or unselected are acceptable)
+- "Label checkbox, not checked, button"  (not checked or "unselected" are acceptable)
 - Not appending to label:
 - "Label, checked, button"
-- "Label, not checked, button"  (both "not checked" or unselected are acceptable)
+- "Label, not checked, button"  (both "not checked" or "unselected" are acceptable)

 ## **Android**

+### Developer notes
+- A check box lets the user choose between two opposite states, actions or values
+- You should use a native control when at all possible vs a custom element, as it will automatically and correctly announce the role without additional development effort
+- A check box should just toggle between checked and unchecked.
+It should not automatically navigate the user to another field or screen when activated, as that may cause a change of context.
+Revealing new information on the same screen as a result of activating a checkbox is usually ok, as it is not a change of context.
+- Name, Role, State must be announced when focus is on the control.
+Announcing the label in a separate swipe before the checkbox does not meet this requirement.

 #### Code example
 {% highlight kotlin %}